-We have always had had dogs.
-Currently, I have 2 dogs and 2 cats.
-They stroll the outdoors as they want and they frequently bring home ticks.
-I have tried natural tick repellents, tick repelling plants on the estate, and chemical repellents.
-I now use a combination out of all measures.
+We’ve always had dogs.
+We currently have 2 dogs and 2 cats.
+They are free and wander about nature at will, often bringing ticks home with them.
+I have tried natural tick repellents, tick repellent plants on the property, and chemical repellents.
+I now use a combination of all measures.

 This website tells you how ticks are repelled.
 There are articles about natural methods of tick protection, as well as articles about the pros and cons of synthetic products.
 But it’s hard to find the best tick repellent.
 What is good for one person doesn’t work for another or isn’t tolerated.
 Tick repellents and application methods also vary, some are particularly suitable for dogs, others particularly for cats and then there are those for humans.
 I’ve put together a comparison of the best methods and I hope you find the tips helpful.